asgud/challenge-openspace-classifier/README.md

 ## 🧑‍💻 Author

-Astha Gudgilla
+Astha Gudgilla\
-🌱 This project was done as part of the AI Boocamp at BeCode.org.
+🌱 This project was done as part of the AI Bootcamp at BeCode.org.\
 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/asthagudgilla/).